BearBoss-Zheng/SpringInAction6_Note/Spring.md

 >
 > local-datacenter : property identifies the name of the local data center for purposes of setting Cassandra’s load-balancing policy

-### 4.1.2 Understanding Cassandra data modeling
+#### 4.1.2 Understanding Cassandra data modeling

 a few of the ways that Cassandra data modeling is different from how you might model your data for persistence in a relational database:

 1. Cassandra tables may have any number of columns, but not all rows will necessarily use all of those columns.
 2. Cassandra databases are split across multiple partitions.
 Any row in a given table may be managed by one or more partitions, but it’s unlikely that all partitions will have all rows.
-3. A Cassandra table has two kinds of keys: partition keys and clustering keys.
+3. A Cassandra table has two kinds of keys: ==partition keys== and ==clustering keys==.
 Hash operations are performed on each row’s partition key to determine which partition(s) that row will be managed by.
 Clustering keys determine the order in which the rows are maintained within a partition (not necessarily the order in which they may appear in the results of a query).
 Refer to Cassandra documentation (http://mng.bz/yJ6E) for a more detailed explanation of data modeling in Cassandra, including partitions, clusters, and their respective keys.
-4. Cassandra is highly optimized for read operations.
+4. ==Cassandra is highly optimized for read operations==.
 As such, it’s common and desirable for tables to be highly denormalized and for data to be duplicated across multiple tables.
 (For example, customer information may be kept in a customer table as well as duplicated in a table containing orders placed by customers.)

-### 4.1.3 Mapping domain types for Cassandra persistence
+#### 4.1.3 Mapping domain types for Cassandra persistence

 Suffice it to say that adapting the Taco Cloud domain types to work with Cassandra won’t be a matter of simply swapping out a few JPA annotations for Cassandra annotations.